stackbuilders/tutorials/tutorials/haskell/gui-application/tutorial.md

 non-standard from handlers, so the only way to communicate with outside world is via mutable references.

-There are two most obvious options (at least):
+There are two most obvious options:

 * `IORef`s — mutable references inside `IO` monad.